JamesGallant/django_react/README.md

       - postgres_database
 ```

-### Backend_service_1
+### Accounts
-This is a placeholder to provide a working project structure.
-All other backend services should follow this model.
+This is a authentication service for user accounts.
+All other backend services should follow this models example.
 Detailed explanation should be in a readme within each microservice.
 Each django service will also have its own
 dependencies.
 Create a virtual environment within the microservice and install the dependencies with pip